RESPONSIBILITY FOR THE WORK:

 These hourly charging rates are those agreed by the Designated Civil Judge for the Brighton area in January 2010.

-As a bespoke law firm, we do not offer fixed fees on any matter.
+As a bespoke law firm, we only offer fixed fees on certain divorce proceedings.
 It can therefore be difficult to pinpoint exactly how much each individual case will cost.
 However, due to wide-ranging experience in a variety of legal issues, we do have some average fee guidance on certain matters.
 For example;

 Summary only motor offences will be charged at 1 hour of the appropriate fee earner’s time.